 TGba editor: Modify the cited paragraphs as the following (Track Changes ON):

-When WUR frame protection is negotiated, each PTK has six component keys, KCK, KEK, a temporal key, KCK2, KEK2, and a WTK derived as follows:
+When WUR frame protection is negotiated, each PTK has six component keys, KCK, KEK, a temporal key, KCK2, KEK2, and a KDK derived as follows:

 The KCK, KEK, temporal key, KCK2, and KEK2 shall be computed in the same way as when WUR frame protection is not negotiated.

-The WTK shall be computed as the next WTK_bits of the PTK:
+The KDK shall be computed as the next KDK_bits of the PTK:

-WTK = L(PTK, KCK_bits+KEK_bits+TK_bits+KCK2_bits+KEK2_bits, WTK_bits)
+KDK = L(PTK, KCK_bits+KEK_bits+TK_bits+KCK2_bits+KEK2_bits, KDK_bits)

+The value of KDK_bits is equal to the value of PMK_bits (see 12.7.1.3 Pairwise key hierarchy).

+If WUR frame protection is negotiated, the WTK shall be derived from the KDK using the KDF defined in 12.7.1.6.2 (Key derivation function (KDF)):

+WTK = KDF-Hash-Length(KDK, “WUR Temporal Key”, SNonce || ANonce || BSSID || STA-ADDR)

+where

+— KDF-Hash-Length is the key derivation function as defined in 12.7.1.6.2 (Key derivation function (KDF)) using the hash algorithm identified by the AKM suite selector (see Table 9-151(AKM suite selectors)).

+— Length is the total number of bits to derive, i.e., number of bits of the WTK and is equal to 128.

 The WTK is used to protect individually addressed WUR Wake-up frames, as defined in 29.10 (WUR frame protection).